-The plugin has many other extensions for WooCommerce, BuddyPress (which I am the creator), and other known plugins like Yoast SEO.
-And it is an easy to plug-and-play plugin that quickly allows your team to have access to your WordPress information via GraphQL in their front-end or apps.
+The plugin has many other extensions for WooCommerce, BuddyPress (which I am the creator of), and other known plugins like Yoast SEO.
+And it is an easy plug-and-play plugin that quickly allows your team to have access to your WordPress information via GraphQL in their front end or apps.

 Now, let’s see where GraphQL stands in the APLM process/workflow.

 In the Gartner Top Strategic Technology Trends for 2021 report, Gartner outlines several trend strategies for this year.
 Some of those trends include AI Engineering, Automation, etc. Almost all the trends and strategies will certainly rely heavily on APIs to better share information/data and insights.
 Since GraphQL is improving the APLM (API Lifecycle Management) space, there is a lot to be gained in using it.
 Let’s take a brief look at the APLM phases and how GraphQL is improving them.